chrxh/alien/README.md

 An installer for 64-bit binaries is provided for Windows 10: [download link](https://alien-project.org/downloads.html).

 ## Documentation
 Please visit [alien-project.org](https://alien-project.org/documentation.html) for a documentation of the program and the underlying model.
-A completely new documentation with many small tutorials that introduce the reader to the program in small portions is currently in construction.
+A completely new documentation with many tutorials that guide the reader into the program in small portions is currently in construction.

 ## Screenshots
 #### Startup screen